How to Create a Minimalist Pantry You’ll Love Using Every Day

 Take a step back and admire the work you have done!
 Know that you have a minimalist pantry in place, you want to keep it that way.
 Maintain your pantry’s organization by utilizing the tips below.

-6. Use the rule of one – you don’t need three types of jellies, or pastas or nut butters – stick with what your family truly enjoys and only rotate new options when one is used up
+- Use the ‘rule of one’ – you don’t need three types of jellies, or pastas or nut butters – keep what your family truly enjoys and only rotate new options when one is used up

 Below are my recommendations for the type of storage solutions you’ll find helpful in setting up and maintaining your minimalist pantry.

-• Wall hook rack (mount on wall of pantry to hang aprons, reusable grocery bags, dishclothes with loops for hanging)
+- Wall hook rack – use to hang aprons, reusable grocery bags, dishclothes with loops for hanging

-• Bag holder for grocery bags (use a simple box or open storage container to house grocery bags…or get a little fancier with this one).
+- Bag holder for grocery bags – use a basic box or storage bin to hold reusable grocery bags